KEEPERS Camp

 Carmelina Cestrone

-Carmelina will be one of our lead teachers again in 2023!
+Carmelina will return as a lead teacher for KEEPERS from July 1-3, 2024!
 Her ability to excite the kids about STEAM with fun with hands-on activities always makes for a great experience for our KEEPERS campers.

 She has extensive experience as a science/STEAM teacher at the Barnard School in South Hampton during the academic year.